-In the case of the critical Ising model with alternating boundary conditions, K.~Izyurov proved in his article~\cite{IzyurovIsingMultiplyConnectedDomains} that any number $N$ of interfaces converges to a multiple $\SLE$ process in a local sense.
-In the present article, we condition the interfaces to have a given connectivity pattern and prove the convergence of the interfaces as a whole global collection of curves, which we know by Theorem~\ref{thm::global_unique} to be given by the unique global $N$-$\SLE_3$ measure.
+In the case of the critical Ising model with alternating boundary conditions, K.~Izyurov proved that the collection of any number $N$ of interfaces converges to a multiple $\SLE$ process in a local sense~\cite{IzyurovIsingMultiplyConnectedDomains}.
+In the present article, we condition the interfaces to forming a given connectivity pattern and prove the convergence of the interfaces as a whole global collection of curves, which we know by Theorem~\ref{thm::global_unique} to be given by the unique global $N$-$\SLE_3$.
 This is the content of Section~\ref{subsec::ising_multiple_cvg}, where we prove Proposition~\ref{prop::ising_multiple_cvg}.
 We are also able to determine the marginal law of one curve in this scaling limit.
-The case of two curves was considered in~\cite{WuHyperSLE}; in this case, the marginal law is the so-called hypergeometric $\SLE$.
+The case of two curves was considered in~\cite{WuHyperSLE}: in this case, the marginal law is also called a hypergeometric $\SLE$.